[Infographic] 7 Benefits of Data Enrichment—And Why Your Marketing Team Needs Them

 Make personalization pay off better.

 It wasn’t so long ago that personalization with customer data consisted of little more than adding a customer’s name to an automated email.
-Now, with data enrichment it’s possible to gain deeper insight into customers’ lives, with nearly perfect personalization.
+Now, with data enrichment it’s possible to gain deeper insight into customers’ lives.
 Demographic and behavioral data can provide important personal insights (like when customers are moving, getting married, or starting a business) that enable you to offer personalized coupons and shopping recommendations just when they need them.
 This type of personalization is important in building customer loyalty because it helps customers feel like your organization really “gets” them.

 Improve customer experience with better customer journeys.

 Enriched customer profiles are really the starting point for a better customer experience.
 The more conclusions and insights you’re able to draw from your customer data, the more accuracy you’ll have giving customers what they want.
 When you’re able to identify customer hobbies, interests, likes, devices, and channels, you can design each touch point and message to meet customers exactly where they’re at in the customer journey.
 For example, can you direct them to content that’ll inform them of new ways to use your product?
 Are some features particular to their individual use case?
 When you know these answers, you can anticipate customer needs to deliver exceptional experiences.

 Customers don’t all use your product the same way.
 Different segments will value some features over others.
 When each customer begins using your product, behavioral analytics will tell you which group they fall into.
 At that point, you can guide them toward content and features that their group values.
 With data enrichment, however, you can customize their experience from day one.
 Say your company specializes in marketing tools.
 Your customers typically fall into two categories: startups and mid-size firms.
 Startups value product tours that demonstrate lead generation and conversion features.
 In contrast, established mid-size firms value marketing automation.
 With enriched data, you’ll know exactly which features to highlight as soon as they sign-up.